robert-godlewski/CODWebsite/README.md

 # Description
 This is the Comet of Dreams website.
 The site is built off of Django (Python) and React.js (JavaScript).
+So far only has a blog to keep fans updated over time.

 Will use Heroku for web hosting and Google Domains for Domain Registration.

 # Server Features implementing - With Django
-1. Blog/News - Keeps a database of full articles of what COD is duing currently.
-2. Admin Dashboard (CMS) - For tracking media images/ sound/ video
+1. Admin Dashboard (CMS) - For tracking media images/ sound/ video
-3. CRM (Admin Dashboard) - interaction tracking, lead management, email manager, reporting and analytics, todo list for COD, etc.
+2. CRM (Admin Dashboard) - interaction tracking, lead management, email manager, reporting and analytics, todo list for COD, etc.
-4. eCommerce Store - Sell digital downloads and other merchandise
+3. eCommerce Store - Sell digital downloads and other merchandise

 # Client Features implementing
 - HTML5 - Look, including iframe tags for streaming links